 The Employer Recognition Scheme acknowledges and thanks employers of volunteer Fire Service Personnel who might have to leave their work to turn out and self-employed members for whom work would stop altogether.
 Participating employers are offered benefits such as having their brand displayed on fire service vehicles as a public acknowledgement of their support and the use of the Fire Service Employer Programme in their own advertising.

-Participating employers and representatives of Hutt Valley Fire Support members were presented with certificates which can also be displayed in a prominent area of the workplace for public and colleagues to view.
+Participating employers and representatives of Hutt Wairarapa Operational Support members are presented with certificates which can also be displayed in a prominent area of the workplace for the public and colleagues to view.